 Literacy is the foundation for all learning.
 Reading and writing skills empower students to pursue their dreams, enable them to share new ideas, and give them the tools to participate fully in society.
 Students of all races, abilities, and linguistic backgrounds deserve the opportunity to build literacy skills.
 In particular, there is a need for literacy content and tools that better meet the unique needs of Black, Latino and low-income students.
 Learning solutions can create opportunities for effective instruction by honoring these students’ experiences, supporting their academic and social growth, and encouraging them to use their voices – in and beyond the classroom.
 In this funding opportunity, we will invest $3 million in early-stage innovators working at the intersection of literacy and equity.
 If you have an idea that will support Black, Latino, and low-income students to build literacy skills, we want to help you achieve your vision.
 Apply by March 31st!

-On Wednesday, March 3rd, at 10am PT / 1pm ET, we will host a webinar (register here) to share more about this funding opportunity, including tips for completing the application.
+Below, we have posted the link to our 18-minute webinar recording, which shares more about this funding opportunity, including tips for completing the application.
 You can also email any questions to email@example.com.

 What We Offer